Configure TLS/SSL

 1 The RequireCert directive specifies whether the remote client must present a certificate during TLS/SSL handshake.

-2 If using mutual authentication, you must configure the CAFile or CADir directive to point to a CA certificate file or folder that can verify the remote server’s certificate.
+2 If using mutual authentication, you must configure the CAFile or CADir directive to point to a CA certificate file or folder that can verify the remote host’s certificate.

 3 The CertFile directive specifies the path of the local server’s certificate to send during the TLS/SSL handshake.